-For more information on our Christian Law Enforcement Chaplaincy Workshop contact the office of Continuing Education at 314-505-7286 or email@example.com.
+For more information about the Christian Law Enforcement Chaplaincy Workshop, contact the office of Continuing Education at 314-505-7286 or firstname.lastname@example.org.

 Christian Law Enforcement Chaplaincy Workshop 2016

 Concordia Seminary, St. Louis and Peace Officer Ministries, Inc. (POM) will host “Christian Law Enforcement Chaplaincy—Theology and Practice,” May 23-27, 2016, on the Seminary campus.
 The workshop offers unique accredited training for chaplains, peace officers and pastors, focusing on effective Christian ministry to and through law enforcement.